luhmann/photography-portfolio/README.md

 Install gsutil and setup

 Upload new files:
-`$ gsutil rsync -R public gs://www.jfdietrich.com`
+`$ gsutil -m rsync -d -r -c public gs://www.jfdietrich.com`

 That should be enough.
 But here are some extra commands: